 We are experts at recommending and administering non-surgical hair loss treatments, such as:

-Minoxidil (Rogaine®)is a very effective treatment option suitable for both men and women.
+Topical Medications are a very effective treatment option suitable for both men and women.
 It can be both an adjunct treatment to a hair transplant and a stand-alone non-surgical treatment.
 It should be used at the first sign of hair loss to prevent further loss.

 Low Level Laser Therapy (LLLT) is light treatment administered at home via wearing a helmet-like device for 20 minutes 2-3 times/week.
 Some clinical studies have found LLLT to promote hair growth, slow hair loss and give hair a healthier appearance for both men and women.